ndlopez/web_player/README.md

 ## Web Player <index.html>

 *The Strumbellas - Spirits*
+*I Don't Wanna Know If You Are Lonely - Husker Du*

 Display the current playing song out of 13 (currently) differents streams.
-LaPaz.fm, 181.fm (Awesome80s,90s Alternative, The Buzz), ~~Third Rock Radio,~~ 113.fm ClassicOne, News Radio x2.<br> For ThirdRock stream, there is a CORS issue with the URL I am fetching data from, it cannot parse anything (those people protect their data fiercely).
-Although I found a herokuapp website that appends the required *header* to the URL and JavaScript can fetch ~~without problems~~.
-Currently, the herokuapp no longer accepts requests, so this script no longer works :(.
-I can no longer request to thirdRock, location error?, no longer streaming via streamguys1.com?.
-Removed and replaced by KEXP-fm.
+LaPaz.fm, 181.fm (Awesome80s,90s Alternative, The Buzz), ~~Third Rock Radio,~~ 113.fm ClassicOne, News Radio x3.<br> As for thirdRock, I can no longer request the stream due to location error?, apparently no longer streaming via streamguys1.com.
+Although tune.in still returns current playing track.
+In any way, removed and replaced by KEXP-fm.

-As countermeasure, I decided it was too much hassle on the herokuapp server(it says so on its GitHub page), thus I decided to make a Python script to fetch data from the same URL and store it in a JSON file.
-Python's urllib *doesnt care about headers* and fetches data without problems :)

 ## FM La Paz - <fmlapaz.html> No longer maintained.